 Though that hit came well after the Zombies had disbanded, and keyboardist vocalist Rod Argent had already formed the similarly stellar rock group that bore his last name — and Zombie vocalist Colin Blunstone was working his way to his own successful solo career — the Zombies’ legacy only grew with time.

 Fortunately, popular demand and fortunate circumstances have paired Argent and Blunstone once again all these years later.
-Drawing considerable acclaim for a series of live performances during the last few years, the reconstituted Zombies released 2004’s As Far As I Can See, and, most recently Breathe Out, Breathe In, a superb new album just released in the States a few weeks ago.
+Drawing considerable acclaim for a series of live performances during the last few years, the reconstituted Zombies released 2004’s As Far As I Can See, and, most recently Breathe Out, Breathe In, a superb new album released overseas in 2011 and in the States in 2013.
 An admirable set that respectably carries on the band’s very solid legacy, the album is a remarkable testament to the fact that pure unadulterated talent — whatever decade it might be displayed — will always rise to the top.

-Y!
-Music was thrilled to host the Zombies this March at Austin’s South By Southwest conference, during a Saturday night performance that was one of the festival’s very best — and one which displayed a band still at the peak of their powers.
+Yahoo Music was thrilled to host the Zombies this March at Austin’s South By Southwest conference at the time of Breathe Out, Breathe In's reissue, during a Saturday night performance that was one of the festival’s very best — and one which displayed a band still at the peak of their powers.
 We were likewise thrilled by an uplifting chat with band mainstays Argent and Blunstone, who gave us their very long-term perspective on all things Zombie all these years later, which we think you’ll enjoy very much.
-Between that and the accompanying live performance, also lensed at this years SXSW fest, you’ll have a great indication of what’s made this band one of the most acclaimed in the history of rock ‘n’ roll.
+Between that and the accompanying live performance, also lensed at that year's SXSW fest, you’ll have a great indication of what’s made this band one of the most acclaimed in the history of rock ‘n’ roll.
 And that’s no lie.